Voices from Mosul: 'We want life back to normal'

 Haja Fawzy

-"I just want to see my children before I die," says Haja Fawzy, an woman in her 70s.
+"I just want to see my children before I die," says Haja Fawzy, a woman in her 70s.

 She has two sons in the Iraqi security forces who were pushed out when ISIS took control of Mosul.
 She has not seen them since.
 Now she lives with her sons' wives and children.